-The Fund seeks to achieve its objective by investing principally in a portfolio of fixed and floating-rate debt securities and debt obligations (including investment grade and non-investment grade securities) issued by government and government-related issuers or corporate entities worldwide.
+The Fund seeks to achieve its objective by investing principally in a portfolio of fixed and floating-rate debt securities and debt obligations (including investment grade and non-investment grade35 securities) issued by government and government-related issuers or corporate entities worldwide.
 The Fund may purchase fixed income securities and debt obligations denominated in any currency.
 The Investment Manager actively manages currencies to capture potential returns from currency realignments or to hedge-out an undesired currency exposure.
-The Fund may invest up to 50% of its net assets in repurchase and/or reverse repurchase agreements.